Cooper-Softdev/can-of-books-backend/README.md

 Actual time needed to complete: 5 hours 15 minutes for frontend and backend

-### Name of feature: ?
+### Name of feature: PUT request handling

-Estimate of time needed to complete: ?
+Estimate of time needed to complete: 2 hours

-Start time: ?
+Start time: noon-ish

-Finish time: ?
+Finish time: 1:45 or so

-Actual time needed to complete: ?
+Actual time needed to complete: hour and a half maybe.

 ### Name of feature: ?